Master equation of discrete time graphon mean field games and teams: Introduction

 \subsection{Relevant Literature}

+For the decentralized team problems, Witsenhausen provided a `simple' two stage LQG system~\cite{Wi68} where he showed that linear policies are not optimal and to this day we don't know the optimal policies for that system showing how such simple looking decentralized control system could be extremely hard.
+Decentralized control systems have been studied extensively in the literature where not too long ago Nayyar et al in~\cite{NaMaTe13} (see references there in) presented a \emph{common agent approach} where showed that a class of decentralized control problems with common information can be posed as a single agent partially observed Markov decision problems and thus in principle can be solved using dynamic programming.
+Arabneydi and Mahajan posed such a problem with large number of players as Mean field team problems in~\cite{AbMa14} and provided a dynamic programming approach to find optimal Markovian policies for such problems.

+There is a huge literature on studying dynamic decision problems when the users are strategic.
 Maskin and Tirole in~\cite{MaTi01} introduced the concept of \mpe for dynamic games governed by an underlying \mdp.
 The strategies thus computed depend on the present state and not on the past trajectory of the game.
 In general, there exists a backward recursive methodology to compute \mpe of the game.
 Some prominent examples of the application of \mpe include~\cite{ErPa95, BeVa96, AcRo01}.
 Ericson and Pakes in~\cite{ErPa95} model industry dynamics for firms' entry, exit and investment participation, through a dynamic game with symmetric information, compute its \mpe, and prove ergodicity of the equilibrium process.
 Bergemann and V{\" a}lim{\"a}ki in~\cite{BeVa96} study a learning process in a dynamic oligopoly with strategic sellers and a single buyer, allowing for price competition among sellers.
 They study \mpe of the game and its convergence behavior.
 Acemo\u{g}lu and Robinson in~\cite{AcRo01} develop a theory of political transitions in a country by modeling it as a repeated game between the elites and the poor, and study its \mpe.
+When players have private types then an appropriate solution concept is perfect Bayesian equilibrium (PBE) and sequential equilibirum (SE).
+Recently authors in~\cite{VaSiAn16arxiv,VaAn16, Ta17,HeAn20, OuTaTe17} presented backward recursive sequential decomposition methodologies to compute PBE for different classes of dynamic games of incomplete information.